This document creates a Binding Financial Agreement (BFA) for parties who are contemplating entering into a de facto relationship.

 Section 90UA specifies that two de facto parties can make a Part VIIIAB financial agreement under section 90UB of the Family Law Act 1975 only if the parties are ordinarily resident in a participating jurisdiction (which does not include WA) when they make the agreement.

-A Part VIIIAB financial agreement pursuant to section 90UB of the Family Law Act 1975 is a Binding Financial Agreement:
+A Part VIIIAB financial agreement pursuant to section 90UB of the Family Law Act 1975 is a Binding Financial Agreement made by two parties:

-1️⃣ By two parties who are contemplating entering into a de facto relationship; and
+1️⃣ Who are contemplating entering into a de facto relationship; and

-Important: Independent Legal Advice for both parties from their own lawyer [before they sign] is required for the prenup to be valid!
+Important: Independent Legal Advice for both parties from their own lawyer [before they sign] is required for the BFA to be valid!

 Enter the code WHen you pay full price to Purchase one of the following Self Service documents: